Accelerated Online Bachelor's Programs in Arizona 2026

 Besides the accelerated 3+1 program, Grand Canyon University offers traditional, on-campus, and online courses in areas such as business management, cybersecurity, and entrepreneurial studies.

-Time to completion: Three years
+Time to completion: 16 months to three years

 Accreditation: HLC